Do I need a Construction Stormwater Permit?

 I do not have a contractor named yet.
 Can I still fill out my application?

 Yes.
-For now, use the owner information in both owner and contractor fields of the form.
-The owner signs both parts of the form.
-After the contractor has been identified, use the Notice of Termination/Permit Modification (NOT) form to add the contractor.
-Use number 2 on the NOT Form, (Transfer Modification), and check (e) and (f).
-Then sign (A-1) and have the new contractor sign (A-4).
+For now, use the owner information in both owner and contractor fields of the application.
+The owner signs both parts of the application.
+After the contractor has been identified, use the Transfer form to add the contractor.

 How can I find out if my site is within one mile of a Special or Impaired Water?